Today's live program has concluded. A recording of the LIVE show will be available shortly. Please check back.

 - Brad Lang is a Delta Captain and the son of a Tuskegee Airman.
 He has been involved with the Commemorative Air Force Red Tail Squadron since 1997.
 He wrote a powerful piece about his father for Air & Space magazine, “My Father, the Tuskegee Airmen, and the Dream of Flight,” published in September 2016.

 - Refilwe Ledwaba is a South African social entrepreneur and pilot passionate about youth development and economic empowerment of women in Africa.
-She served as an officer and helicopter pilot for the South African Police Services for 10 years, and is now an airline pilot for a regional airline.
+She served as an officer and helicopter pilot for the South African Police Services for 10 years, and an airline pilot for a regional airline for two years.
 She is also the founder of Women & Aviation, an organization dedicated to the economic empowerment and leadership development of women in the aviation and aerospace industry in Africa.